Costs and Activities

 - Support of health professional training and workforce development

-- Indirect expenses (up to a maximum of 15% of salary expense only – see below for details)
+- Indirect expenses (up to a maximum of 15% of compensation expense only – see Limited Allowable Costs and Activities section below for details)

 - Support for advocacy activities that are consistent with MFH’s mission and tax-exempt status